 - “The essence of liberalism is negotiation, a cautious half measure, in the hope that the definitive dispute, the decisive bloody battle, can be transformed into a parliamentary debate and permit the decision to be suspended forever in an everlasting discussion.”

 - What is really lacking are programs to address how bigots should cope with the loss of privilege, coupled with (political) programs to distribute power/capital equally and eliminate privileges.
 That is, people who have psychological desires that are furthered by biases need to be helped to change their desires, which is very difficult.
 This seems to only happen at the fringes, if at all.
 One example of an attempt in this direction is Judith Katz‘s book White Awareness.
-See also The Best of Enemies: Race and Redemption in the New South and “Life After Hate”.
+See also The Best of Enemies: Race and Redemption in the New South, “Why Doesn’t Diversity Training Work?
+The Challenge for Industry and Academia” and “Life After Hate”.

 Link to an article by George Wuerthner:

 Bonus links: “The Vaccination Quandary” (Note: he’s actually referring to Sherri Tenpenny, not Shirley Tenpenny.) and “FDA Commissioner Hamburg Appointed WHO Deputy?: A Sad Legacy” and “Poison Spring: The Secret History of Pollution and the EPA” and “Public Interest Group Calls for Investigation Into Harassment of USDA Scientists”

 Bonus links: Stanisław Lem, Solaris and “Economics as Ideology: Challenging Expert Political Power” and Thorstein Veblen, The Higher Learning in America: A Memorandum on the Conduct of Universities by Business Men and Universities and the Capitalist State